RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 **Planning**:

 * How do you plan to create data?
 * Will data be reused?
+How is the data available?
 * Which data types, in terms of data formats (e.g. image data, text data or measurement data in tables) are created?
-* Which analyses are planned?
 * What volume of data can be expected?
 * What legal and ethical aspects need to be taken into account?
-* Who is responsible?
+* Who is responsible (for what)?
+* Which analyses are planned?
+What requirements must the data meet in order to be analysed as planned?
+What kind of software environment will you need?

 ************